 There are many opinions about grooming.
 I have read and studied and listened to the reasoning behind different choices and have come to my own conclusions and choices for my own dogs.
 I encourage everyone to read about grooming on various breeders’ websites and find what makes the most sense to you.
 Our friends at Blizzardpeak go into great detail.
 Having had long haired sheepdogs for 40 years before Bergamascos I have a strong desire to brush!!
 Partially because it has been ingrained in me that an un-brushed dog has a bad owner.
-(I had to get over that) I did however, keep each of my girls brushed out until their matting was next to impossible to keep up with (about 18 months of age.)
-Once I let it mat and flock I had fuzzy ends that later had to be cut off the ends of the flocks.
+(I had to get over that) I did however, keep each of my dogs brushed out until their matting was next to impossible to keep up with (about 1 year to 18 months of age.)
+Once I let it mat and flock I had fuzzy ends that disappear with time.
 (I know this isn’t the way everyone does it.)
 As the coat flocked I continued to keep head and neck and chest brushed.
 This really does help with the smell.
 Food doesn’t sit in the beard and the ears don’t have mats/flocks which also smell and are difficult to split because ears are tender and the skin is thin.
 A tool I could never do without is this pricy comb: I use it lengthwise to pick gently through mats I am separating.
 Keeping the chest brushed helps my agility dog move freely and keeps the other two from being encumbered by too much weight.
 This is a link to my favorite brush: I use the double sided dark blue for the larger areas and a single for they ears and head.
-I also brush feet because stickers are easier to find and remove and dirt doesn’t stick as badly.
+I also brush feet or sometimes clipper them because stickers are easier to find and remove and dirt doesn’t stick as badly.

 Once the hair starts to mat it is important to begin to separate the mats.
 Sometimes they form in a fan and only need to be pulled apart in one direction but other times they form one large sheet which is more difficult.
 I usually try to pull apart the mats from the outside toward the skin but sometimes find it easier on the dog to use a mat knife and slip it under the mat at the skin and slide it outward, cutting the mat apart.
 When you first begin the process of separating flocks it takes a lot of time.
 The mats keep growing back together and it seems like it will never end!
 Once the flocks are formed they continually need to be pulled apart as they grow.
 But that is like a dog massage in our house.
 Cuddle on the couch and play with flocks.
 Except for their ticklish legs the dogs all love the attention.